ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/opencr_operation.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/FGHBMJByJ7k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-  The settings for [ROBOTIS RC-100B] controller is included in the OpenCR firmware for OpenManipulator.
+  The settings for [ROBOTIS RC-100B] controller is included in the OpenCR firmware for OpenMANIPULATOR.
 This controller can be used with the Bluetooth module [BT410].
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_chain_processing_teleop.png)